 FreedJ – The ground floor is more loungy than a dance floor.
 Head downstairs to the basement where the DJ plays the Gaga and Rihanna tracks that keep people moving A glassed-in smoking room caters to those who still indulge.
 Open daily 6pm-4am Address: 35, rue de la Sainte-Croix de la Bretonnerie, 57004 (Metro: Hotel de Ville)

-Le Cud – The party gets going around 2 am.
+Le Cud – The party gets going around 2am at the gay club in Paris.
 This is the absolute late night stop for the gay Paris vacationer.
 The ground floor has a few seats and a bar, but the large vaulted cellar is the big draw.
 Expect to leave accompanied when the metro opens up at 5:30 am.
 Open daily midnight-6am, Friday & Saturday until 7:30 am.
 Address: 12, rue des Haudriettes, 75003 (Metro: Rambuteau)

 La Boîte à Frissons – If you arrive too early and wouldn’t know it’s a gay club.
 But head here late and you’ll find one of the city’s friendly, most fun, and most laidback dance floors on weekends nights.
 All ages, all gay-friendly genders, and heteros, all styles of dance and all music types (except techno) until 5 am.
 Watch for theme nights!
 Open Friday/Saturday midnight-6am Address: 13, rue Au Maire, 75003 (Metro: Arts et Métiers)

 The party scene is constantly changing and there are many pop-up parties around town.
 This list includes the regular three monthly parties worth checking out.
 Remember that soirées start around midnight and don’t get busy until 2 am.
 Check their websites for dates and details.